startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 2. Understand your competition.

-Once you have a good picture about your audience, study your competition and how they have placed their product — their marketing strategies, pricing, features, and what sets them apart.
+Once you have a good picture of your audience, study your competition and how they have placed their product — their marketing strategies, pricing, features, and what sets them apart.

 3. Define your product vision.

-So far you have defined how the product will like and now you to figure out how to make this a reality.
+So far you have defined what the product will be like and now you have to figure out how to make this a reality.

-4. Define the resources your organization have and what it will have to acquire.
+4. Define the resources your organization has and what it will have to acquire.

 This includes everything from the manufacturing equipment to the sales and support team.
-Assess your organization and your product vision and figure out what your organization have what will it have to acquire to make this product real.
-You’ll have to research the vendors and suppliers, the associated cost and the time it may take.
+Assess your organization and your product vision and figure out what your organization has and what will it have to acquire to make this product real.
+You’ll have to research the vendors and suppliers, the associated cost, and the time it may take.

 5. Define the product roadmap.

-Work with your team and your organization and build a realistic timeline for your product.
+Collaborate with your team to build a realistic product timeline that accounts for available resources.
 Make sure you take into account the available material and human resources during this.

 6. Plan the design and development of your product.